-- a) The City shall develop and/or make available educational materials about using alternative/renewable energy sources and following environmentally sustainable and energy efficient building practices for the public. - b) The City shall demonstrate and use energy conservation principles and practices. - c) The City shall investigate opportunities and assist development of alternate energy sources, such as wind and water, subject to reasonable safety, noise, and visual controls. - d) The City shall develop guidelines and/or ordinances for using alternative/renewable energy sources and following environmentally sustainable and energy efficient remodeling and initial construction for both residences and business owners.
+- a) The City shall develop and/or provide educational materials about green building practices for the public make available educational materials about using alternative/renewable energy sources and following environmentally sustainable and energy efficient building practices for the public. - b) The City shall demonstrate and use energy conservation principles and practices. - c) The City shall investigate opportunities and assist development of alternate energy sources, such as wind and water, subject to reasonable safety, noise, and visual controls.

+d) The City shall develop guidelines and/or ordinances for 'green' remodeling and initial construction for both residences and business owners using alternative/renewable energy sources and following environmentally sustainable and energy efficient remodeling and initial construction for both residences and business owners.